cnorm35/bridgetown-blog/src/_posts/war_games_easter_egg.md

 title:  Building Easter Eggs Into Phone Systems with Ruby
 date:   2022-07-20 16:54:46 -0500
 category: ruby
-excerpt: "Creating and hiding easter egg features in a Twilio voice phone line with a few blocks of code"
+excerpt: "Creating easter egg features in a Twilio voice phone line with a few blocks of code"

 author: cody